-The right earplug can save your hearing, reduce pain and help you sleep at night
+The right earplugs can save your hearing, reduce pain and help you sleep at night

 What to look for in an earplug depends upon why you're using them.
 To mute loud sounds, look for a high noise reduction rating (NRR).
 Motorcycle enthusiasts need earplugs that can dampen the sound of wind and engine noise, and fit well under their helmets.
 Musicians use earplugs that attenuate sound across all frequencies to preserve the sound of the music, while muting the loudness.
-Swimmers and surfers need an earplug that protects their ear canal from water and cold.
-Frequent flyers should find an earplug that can regulate air pressure without interfering with overhead announcements.
+Swimmers and surfers need earplugs that protect their ear canals from water and cold, and frequent flyers should find an earplug that can regulate air pressure without interfering with overhead announcements.

+Earplugs can be disposable, semireusable (meaning they should be thrown out after a few uses) or entirely reusable.
 Disposable earplugs generally cost from 10 to 40 cents per pair, though the price usually goes down with higher quantities.
 Reusable earplugs will set you back anywhere from $2 to $20 per pair, with semireusable earplugs at the bottom of this range.
-If you're looking at buying custom made earplugs, be prepared to spend up to $200.
+If you're looking at buying custom-made earplugs, be prepared to spend up to $200.

 To determine our best reviewed earplugs, we analyzed available medical studies and evaluated hundreds of expert and user reviews.
 Our criteria were performance (how well does it mute sound?), comfort and fit, and overall value.